christinekwon/atm/README.md

 This program is composed of four files:

+### ATMController.py:
+* the controller class, which serves as a mediator between the user and the bank
+* insert_card method validates card swipe based on the card number and pin number, and returns the associated accounts
+* select_account method allows user to select a specific account based on its name
+* check_balance method returns the balance of the selected account
+* deposit method transfers money in the cash bin to the selected account
+* withdraw method transfers money from the selected account to the cash bin

 ### Bank.py:
 * a bank class, which contains cards that can hold multiple accounts each
+* contains methods for adding a card, getting/updating account & balance information, and checking if a pin is correct
 * Bank class structure:
   * cards
     * card number